github/site-policy/Policies/github-terms-of-service.md

 </details>

 #### 1. Electronic Communication Required
-You (1) consent to receive communications from us in an electronic form via the email address you have submitted or via the Service; and (2) agree that all Terms of Service, agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that those communications would satisfy if they were on paper.
+&dagger; You (1) consent to receive communications from us in an electronic form via the email address you have submitted or via the Service; and (2) agree that all Terms of Service, agreements, notices, disclosures, and other communications that we provide to you electronically satisfy any legal requirement that those communications would satisfy if they were on paper.
 This section does not affect your non-waivable rights.

 #### 2. Legal Notice to GitHub Must Be in Writing
-Communications made through email or GitHub Support's messaging system will **not** constitute legal notice to GitHub or any of its officers, employees, agents or representatives in any situation where notice to GitHub is required by contract or any law or regulation.
+&dagger; Communications made through email or GitHub Support's messaging system will **not** constitute legal notice to GitHub or any of its officers, employees, agents or representatives in any situation where notice to GitHub is required by contract or any law or regulation.
 Legal notice to GitHub must be in writing and [served on GitHub's legal agent](/articles/guidelines-for-legal-requests-of-user-data/#submitting-requests).

 #### 3. No Phone Support
 GitHub only offers support via email, in-Service communications, and electronic messages.
 We do not offer telephone support.